 We welcome you to visit the Online Journal, at www.sirjournal.org.

-Submissions must come from current students; must be original and previously unpublished; may include research in topics relevant to international relations such as economics, political science, history, and area studies; must be between 2,000 and 6,000 words in length; must use citations according to the Chicago Manual of Style, 15th Edition; must be submitted in .docx format; and must include a cover page with the author's name, telephone number, and bibliography, the article's title, and a 200-word abstract.
-Please send all submissions to email@example.com.
+Submissions must come from current students; must be original and previously unpublished; may include research in topics relevant to international relations such as economics, political science, history, and area studies; must be between 2,000 and 6,000 words in length; must use citations according to the Chicago Manual of Style, 15th Edition; must be submitted in .docx format; and must include a cover page with the author's first and last name, telephone number (cell number preferred), physical address (to mail a copy of the journal), email address (functioning at least one year after publication), and bibliography, the article's title, and a 200-word abstract.
+Please send all submissions to firstname.lastname@example.org.

 Online Article Submissions: